expatriate (n) a person who lives outside their native country

 Keri from Baby Globetrotters

-You can certainly easily forget when living in this Middle East hub that you’re actually in the desert – immaculate new buildings, beautiful beach front promenades, state of the art shopping malls and hotels live up to the country’s luxury reputation.
+You can certainly easily forget when living in this Middle East hub that you’re actually in the desert – immaculate new buildings, beautiful beachfront promenades, state-of-the-art shopping malls and hotels live up to the country’s luxury reputation.

-When in comes to entertainment we are quite spoilt for choice.
+When it comes to entertainment, we are quite spoilt for choice.
 Many international sporting events like the Grand Prix, Tennis and Golf Masters now have regular spots in the social calendar as well as numerous live music acts making world tour stops.

-With young children, we have also found it an ideal place to raise a young family with plentiful schools, healthcare, parks and sporting opportunities to keep everyone happy.
+With young children, we have also found it an ideal place to raise a young family, with plentiful schools, healthcare, parks and sporting opportunities to keep everyone happy.